Grant Resources

 We have learned that relationships often drive funding.
 Our first step in pursuing any grant is to research the funder and grant, and then to reach out to the grant contact to start a conversation around our idea.

 Grant funders and philanthropy in general rely on community guidance to varying degrees.
 Some funders lack cultural competencies or community connections needed to foster healthy relationships with potential diverse grantees.
 Because of this, and processes often rooted in systemic racism and extraction, BIPOC-led organizations are not funded equitably.
 We see these inequities in our work.
-To overcome these barriers, we partner on grants with environmental and social justice focused organizations, small BIPOC owned businesses, affordable housing sites/renters, and communities most impacted by environmental injustice.
+To overcome these barriers, we partner on grants with environmental and social justice focused organizations, small BIPOC-owned businesses, affordable housing sites/renters, and communities most impacted by environmental injustice.
 We share the knowledge we have to support our community.

 As capacity allows, we can: